 These Wordle clones surpass the original

-The pair of Wordle alternatives that have quickly wormed their way into my daily routine are Heardle and Framed.
+The pair of Wordle alternatives that have quickly wormed their way into my daily routine are Heardle (opens in new tab) and Framed (opens in new tab).
 The former tasks you with guessing a song based on a short audio clip, and the latter asks you to name a movie based on a single frame.

 I’m a massive music fan as well as a self-declared film buff, so naturally when I was made aware of these games (thanks to TG’s own Mr. Wordle, Marc McLaren) I was intrigued to give them a shot.
 To my great delight, I found myself instantly hooked.